-You could consider supporting a charity or organization as charities may be struggling at this time.
-The CARES Act also has provisions for making charitable contributions, such as a $300 above-the-line deduction for those who don’t itemize, as well as suspending the 60% of AGI (adjusted gross income) limit for cash gifts in 2020 for those who itemize charitable contributions.
+You could consider supporting a charity or organization, as charities may be struggling at this time.
+The CARES Act also has provisions for making charitable contributions, such as a $300 above-the-line deduction for those who don’t itemize, as well as suspending the 60% of AGI (adjusted gross income) limit for cash gifts made in 2020 for those who itemize charitable contributions.

-These charitable benefits from CARES do not apply to contributions to 509(a)3 supporting organizations or to donor-advised funds.
+These charitable benefits from CARES do not apply to contributions made to 509(a)3 supporting organizations or to donor-advised funds.